qualcomm/aimet/Docs/featureguide/autoquant.rst

 Workflow
 ========

-The AutoQuant workflow is showin in the following figure.
+The AutoQuant workflow is shown in the following figure.

 .. image:: ../images/auto_quant_1.png
    :height: 450